N.L. prepares to raise the bar in bench-to-bedside genomicsPublished: June 21st 2022

 The pieces are coming together that could soon make Newfoundland and Labrador a leader in bench-to- bedside genomics, with the capacity to attract significant research and to change the lives of many Canadians and others with genetic-based disorders.

 Central to this vision, doggedly pursued for a decade by molecular geneticists, Drs.
-Darren O’Rielly, at Eastern Health, and Terry-Lynn Young, at Memorial University of Newfoundland, is the new multimillion-dollar Centre for Translational Genomics in St. John’s.
+Darren O’Rielly, at Eastern Health, and Terry-Lynn Young, at Memorial University, is the new multimillion-dollar Centre for Translational Genomics in St. John’s.
 A joint initiative by Eastern Health and Memorial University, the CTG will be operated by Eastern Health.

 The CTG’s suite of gene sequencing equipment, housed in the university’s medical school, is now undergoing validation.
 The star of the impressive collection is an Illumina NovaSeq 6000, the highest throughput second-generation sequencer on the market.